Estimated reading time: 9 minutes

 I love walking on the beach.
-It is the best therapy and there are actual scientific reasons why this is true for so many people.
+It's the best therapy, and there are scientific reasons why this is true for so many people.

 Peace is all around us.
 It is not a matter of faith, it is a matter of practice." – Thich Nhat Hanh

-Jeffrey L. Phanin, PhD. wrote in his white paper that when you enter the alpha brainwave state, stress drifts away.
-The brain’s thought process calms down and your mind becomes clearer as tension disappears.
+In his white paper, Jeffrey L. Fannin, Ph.D., wrote that stress drifts away when you enter the alpha brainwave state.
+The brain’s thought process calms down, and your mind becomes clearer as tension disappears.

-Phanin also notes that if you have more alpha brainwaves you can cope better with stress and keep calm in difficult situations.
+Fannin also notes that you can cope better with stress and keep calm in difficult situations if you have more alpha brainwaves.
 Alpha waves stabilize emotions and improve mood.

 2. Pet Therapy

 Frontiers in Psychology reviewed several studies conducted on human-animal interaction (HAI).
 The studies looked at a variety of age groups and medical health conditions.

 The power of petting and interactions with animals is proven to reduce stress by:

 - Improved social attention, behavior, interpersonal interaction, and mood.